rwongmath/rwongmath.github.io/my_collections/_courses_taught/Math_94.md

 ---
 school: UCLA
-number: Math 32B
+number: Math 94
-coursetitle: Calculus of Several Variables
+coursetitle: Explorations of Mathematics in the Physical World
-title: Math 32B&#58; Calculus of Several Variables
+title: Math 94&#58; Explorations of Mathematics in the Physical World

 layout: single